pivotal/docs-tas-adapter/install.md

 1. Set the value of the `experimental_use_cartographer` property in the `tas-adapter-values.yml` file to `true`.
 Note that this value is a boolean and not a string.

-## <a id="install-adapter"></a>Install the Application Service Adapter
+## <a id="install-adapter"></a>Install Application Service Adapter

-To install the Application Service Adapter:
+To install Application Service Adapter:

-1. Install the Application Service Adapter to the cluster.
+1. Install Application Service Adapter to the cluster.

     ```bash
     tanzu package install tas-adapter \